What are the benefits of Multi-Factor Authentication?

-The benefits of multi-factor authentication extend to the financial industry, since it requires powerful security systems to protect the sensitive data and financial assets of their users.
+The benefits of multi-factor authentication extend to the financial industry since it requires powerful security systems to protect the sensitive data and financial assets of their users.
 Banks and other financial institutions implement multi-factor authentication factors to ensure access to online financial accounts is by authenticated users only.

 Securing sensitive information and personal data is essential for all organizations and industries.
-MFA can help strengthen the security system through multiple layers of authentication factors that protect unauthorized access.
+MFA can help strengthen the security system through multiple layers of authentication factors that protect against unauthorized access.